 Of those two in-form French riders it was Jalabert who most suited the terrain, rolling hills through the Massif Central with a steep 8 km climb at the finish to an airfield in Mendé.
 He didn’t wait long to make his move and attacked after 20 km, meaning he and the other five escapees would have to survive over 200 km if they were to win the stage.

 After waking up this morning and processing the events of the night I, and many people in Scotland, have mixed feelings about what happened during the first snap election I have voted in.
 There was relief that the Tories had lost their majority in the British parliament but that emotion was definitely balanced by what went on north of the border.
-The Tory Party increased their number of seats to 13 which made me feel sad and embarrassed for my country though I was hardly surprised.
+The Tory Party increased … Continue reading The General Election Result In Scotland.